 Speaking of donors, they’re out there.
 I connect my DonorsChoose account to my personal Facebook account so that any time I post a project or anytime a donor gives to my project it shows up on my Facebook wall.
 It’s good advertising and people realize that I need the help.
 A bunch of people from my church choir heard more and more about my projects and decided to all pitch in when I asked for a digital piano.
 Sometimes friends and family donate, but not always.
 Often I’ll get donations from people 12 states away or from donors who find a personal interest in my project.
 I asked for a classroom speaker/audio system so that I could use a microphone daily to save my voice and make instructions easier to hear for all students.
 Nearly the entire project was funded by a teacher who was a former teacher in my district.
 She said in a message to me that her son had a hearing impairment that affected his learning.
 She and her husband weren’t truly aware of the problem until a teacher in one of his schools used a classroom audio system and suddenly he was able to understand and stay engaged so much better.
 She wanted to give back to another teacher because her own son had been so blessed by a system like the one I was requesting.
 Donors can search by project type, school location, and by poverty level.
 It’s amazing the responses you’ll get.

 Music Material Vendors DonorsChoose has a list of approved vendors who give special discounts and who DC uses most often.
-You can use vendors who are not on the approved list but it takes a little longer and is harder to do.
+You can use vendors who are not on the approved list but it takes a little longer and is a little more difficult to do.
 For musical products DC uses Woodwind Brasswind (WWBW.com) for music orders.
 If you’re thinking about getting musical stuff surf their website and it’ll give you a good idea of what you’ll be looking at.
-WWBW has been amazing and fast and I LOVE them.
-The only downside is that you cannot order Wenger materials from WWBW, or at least they’re not always available.
+WWBW has been amazing and fast and I LOVE their customer service.
+One downside is that you cannot order Wenger materials from WWBW, or at least they’re not always available.
 You can also order from companies not on the immediate vendor list.
 I’ve done several projects where materials were supplied by West Music.
 In that case you need to contact West Music directly and ask for a quote which you will submit to DC.
 Tell West that you’re doing this quote for a DonorsChoose project!

 If you have questions PLEASE feel free to leave comments on this post (then everyone else who has the same questions can get them answered in one place), email me at MakeMomentsMatter@gmail.com, or contact me through my Facebook page.
 I’d be happy to answer any question you have, give advice if I can, or help you through any problems you might be having with DonorsChoose.